Ammar-sys/tcolor/README.md

 - markup ; what markups to use on the text (see bellow)
 - highlight ; color to highlight the text with

-**pcolor** being same as prgb but instead of a rgb parameter it takes a color (see bellow for accepted ones)
+**pcolor** being same as prgb but instead of a rgb parameter it takes a color in form of a string (see bellow for accepted ones)

 # List of accepted values